isaacfungg/obsidian/Mortgage Broker Course/Final Review Mistakes.md

 `Revenue Recognition Principle`: Revenue is recorded when earned, not when cash is received `Cost principle`: Assets are recorded at their purchase cost, not at market value `Common Shareholder`: Someone who owns common stock in a corporation.
 They have voting rights, can receive dividends, benefit from capital gains, have limited liability
+`Balance Sheet`: Shows financial position at a point in time, lists assets, liabilities and equity `Retained Earnings`: Net income less any dividends `Corporate statement of holding`: A report that lists only the investments or assets a corporation owns

+Taxable income = Net income + Depreciation - CCA